 Ojibway Indians - Indian tribes located in Northern Minnesota and Western Ontario.
 Canadian tribes are referred to as Ojibway, but the Minnesota tribes go by the Chippewa name.
 Worked the land now known as the Boundary Waters and Quetico by canoe and on foot.

 Dorothy Molter - Known more commonly in the BWCA as the "Root Beer Lady".
 Passed away in 1986, but lived the majority of her life serving cold root beer to thirsty canoeists on a small island on the Canadian side of Knife Lake halfway between Ely and the Gunflint Trail.

 Benny Ambrose - Lived in the BWCA even after it was declared a "wilderness area" in 1978.
 Benny was originally from Iowa, and would transport and portage Iowa topsoil across the Monument Portage into Ottertrack Lake where his homestead was located in a small southern Bay on the US side.
 Benny lived off the land, trapped and fished for food and was the last individual allowed to live inside the BWCA until his death in 1982.

 Betsy Powell - A name that is synonymous with Saganaga Lake.
-Betsy still makes the north arm of Saganaga Lake her summer home.
-Her and her husband built log cabins and ran a resort on the Canadian side of Saganaga for 50 plus years.
-Betsy is in her mid-80s and still rents out cottages throughout the summer months to fisherman.
+Betsy made the north arm of Saganaga Lake her summer home for many years..
+She and her husband built log cabins and ran a resort on the Canadian side of Saganaga for 50 plus years.
+Betsy has since passed away.